 First of all, there is no office for me to hide away from diaper changes, milk feedings, questions about “how to be a princess” and “where do unicorns live”.
-Due to my children’s regular attempts to get me fired, I bend and break so many HR rules, it’s a miracle I still have a job.
+I bend and break so many HR rules, it’s a miracle I still have a job.
 My work schedule is such a mess, it shouldn’t be called a “schedule” and an abundance of my job is completed ad hoc.

 The Chaotic Life Of Work-From-Home Parents